-When you sell your stocks through a secondary market, you get cash in that moment but you’re letting go of your ticket to the IPO.
+When you sell your stocks through a secondary market, you get immediate cash but you’re letting go of your ticket to the IPO.

 Fair warning – you may wake up with a major case of FOMO one day if your company has a successful exit.

 Many companies don’t allow selling shares on secondary markets.
 For those that do, company approval is required to sell on a secondary market.

 It’s not always in a company’s interest to let their pre-IPO shares be traded, so many of them refuse.